Vinaykumarkajjapu2311/IP-ADDRESS-FINDER/README.md

-Splay Tree Implementation for Network Router IP Address Management in C++
+Splay Tree Implementation for Network Router IP Address Management in C++ and C
 Purpose:

 This C++ project demonstrates the use of a splay tree data structure to efficiently manage and search for IP addresses of devices connected to a network router.
 Splay trees are particularly well-suited for this task due to their self-balancing properties, which ensure fast search and insertion operations.